pysys-test/pysys-test/docs/UserGuide.rst

 			self.log.info('Using iterations=%d', self.myIterationCount)
 			...

-If instead of setting a default for just one test you wish to set the default for many tests from your custom `BaseTest` subclass, then you would do the same thing in the definition of your `BaseTest` subclass.

 Once the default value is defined with a static attribute, you can override the value when you run your test using the ``-X`` option::

 	pysys run -XmyIterationCount=10

-If the attribute was defined with a default value of int, float or bool then the ``-X`` value will be automatically converted to that type; otherwise, it will be a string.
+If the attribute was defined with a default value of int, float, bool or list then the ``-X`` value will be automatically converted to that type; otherwise, it will be a string.

+If instead of setting a default for just one test you wish to set the default for many tests from your custom `BaseTest` subclass, then you would do the same thing in the definition of that `BaseTest` subclass.
+If you don't have a custom BaseTest class, you can use `self.runner.getXArg()<pysys.runner.BaseRunner.getXArg>` to get the value or default, with the same type conversion described above.

 The other mechanism that PySys supports for configurable test options is project properties.